exercism/v3-beta/README.md

 We also provide a Changelog at the bottom of this file so that you can easily see which new things that have been added since you last checked.

+Please only test things while being **logged in**, and note that only GitHub login works during the beta.

 ### Pages/flows ready for testing

 - **Page: Tracks list:** [https://exercism.lol/tracks](https://exercism.lol/tracks)